oracle-livelabs/spatial-graph/spatial-studio/slr-save-share/slr-save-share.md

 * Completion of Lab 4

-## Task 1: Save and Publish Project
+## Task 1: Save and publish project

 You next save your work and publish your map for read-only access.